 My formal death education began in 2005.
 After encountering an open grave in a Portland-area cemetery, I began to wonder about our choices.
 Inside lay an empty concrete liner, awaiting a burial casket with all the accouterments.
 I still remember looking across the the vast, headstone-laden hillside and imagining a city of concrete, metals and oozing embalming fluids just feet below the well-watered and immaculate lawn.
 As someone who deeply cares for the health of the planet, this shook me deeply.

 As a result, I began working with my graduate program to integrate death and dying into my final project.
 Much of my research focused on state and local regulations, choices and accessibility.
-Many interviews with people wishing to access more choices led to a packet to help folks navigate their options.
-Shortly after I graduated, my work helped a local family hold a home funeral and backyard burial in Yamhill County, Oregon.
+Although it was the conversations and interviews I conducted with people about their final death and dying wishes that moved me deeply and helped me realize we were sorely missing these conversations in our lives.
+In some cases, those I interviewed didn’t even know what their options were, or that alternatives to the commonly accepted ways were legal and even had historical roots.
+Shortly after I graduated, my research helped a local family hold a home funeral and backyard burial in Yamhill County, Oregon.

 I never expected to feel so alive as a result of this work.